Bounds on complexity of matrix multiplication away from CW tensors: Introduction

 Below we present other tensors appearing naturally and apply the laser method to find the bound on $\omega$ they give.
 We explore two approaches of constructing such tensors.
 One approach is based on the highest weight vectors in $S^3(\mathfrak{sl}_n)$.
 As we show, a few of them are the Coppersmith-Winograd tensors!
 We use the other highest weight vectors to prove bounds on $\omega$.
 For one of those tensors we obtain a bound $\omega < 2.45$, which is not as good as the Coppersmith-Winograd bound, but better than Strassen's bound.

 Another approach builds upon the works \cite{LaMM} and \cite{Blaser}.
 Under certain genericity assumptions, a tensor is of minimal border rank if and only if it is the multiplication tensor of a smoothable finite-dimensional algebra.
 The Coppersmith-Winograd tensor arises in this way: it is the multiplication tensor of an algebra with Hilbert function $(1,n,1)$, and it follows from a result of Cartwright et al.\ \cite{CEVV09} that such an algebra is always smoothable.
 We give an example of an algebra with Hilbert function $(1,n,2)$ (hence smoothable by \cite{CEVV09}) whose multiplication tensor is suitable for the laser method.
 The obtained bound $\omega < 2.431$ is better than the bound above, but still not as good as the bound obtained from the Coppersmith-Winograd tensor.
-We hope that our constructions will be inspiring for other mathematicians to look for ``valuable" tensors different from the Coppersmith-Winograd tensor.
+We hope that our constructions will inspire other mathematicians to look for ``valuable" tensors different from the Coppersmith-Winograd tensor.

 Finally, we look at a very simple algebra $\CC[x]/(x^2)$.
-The associated tensor may be regarded as a very degenerate CW tensor (in $\CC^2\otimes \CC^2\otimes\CC^2$).
+The associated tensor may be regarded as a very degenerate Coppersmith-Winograd tensor (in $\CC^2\otimes \CC^2\otimes\CC^2$).
 By taking the third Kronecker power of that tensor, corresponding to the third tensor product of algebras, we obtain a new tensor $T$, for which we apply the laser method obtaining $\omega < 2.56$.
-Here however our main observation is that $T$ degenerates to the CW tensor, which is used to obtain some of the world record bounds on $\omega$.
+Here however our main observation is that $T$ degenerates to the Coppersmith-Winograd tensor, which is used to obtain all the upper bounds on $\omega$ since 1988.
 This means that directly applying the laser method to $T$ is very far from optimal.
-In particular, it suggests that a new method, suited to analyze tensors like $T$, is needed -- and if found will provide new bounds on $\omega$.
+In particular, it suggests that a new method, suited to analyze tensors like $T$, is needed, and if found will provide new bounds on $\omega$.